Nmaster88/azure-developer/README.md

 - Implement input and output bindings for a function
 - Implement function triggers by using data operations, timers, and webhooks
 - Implement Azure Durable Functions

+## Develop for Azure storage (15-20%)

+### Develop solutions that use Cosmos DB storage
+-  Select the appropriate API and SDK for a solution
+-  Implement partitioning schemes and partition keys
+-  Perform operations on data and Cosmos DB containers
+-  Set the appropriate consistency level for operations
+-  Manage change feed notifications

+### Develop solutions that use blob storage
+-  Move items in Blob storage between storage accounts or containers
+-  Set and retrieve properties and metadata
+-  Perform operations on data by using the appropriate SDK
+-  Implement storage policies, data archiving, and retention

+## Implement Azure security (20-25%)

+### Implement user authentication and authorization
+-  Authenticate and authorize users by using the Microsoft Identity platform
+-  Authenticate and authorize users and apps by using Azure Active Directory
+-  Create and implement shared access signatures
+-  Implement solutions that interact with Microsoft Graph

+### Implement secure cloud solutions
+-  Secure app configuration data by using App Configuration or Azure Key Vault
+-  Develop code that uses keys, secrets, and certificates stored in Azure Key Vault
+-  Implement Managed Identities for Azure resources

+## Monitor, troubleshoot, and optimize Azure solutions (15-20%)

+### Implement caching for solutions
+-  Configure cache and expiration policies for Azure Cache for Redis
+-  Implement secure and optimized application cache patterns including data sizing, connections, encryption, and expiration

+### Troubleshoot solutions by using metrics and log data
+-  Configure an app or service to use Application Insights
+-  Review and analyze metrics and log data
+-  Implement Application Insights web tests and alerts

+## Connect to and consume Azure services and third-party services (15-
+20%)

+### Implement API Management
+-  Create an APIM instance
+-  Create and document APIs
+-  Configure authentication for APIs
+-  Define policies for APIs

+### Develop event-based solutions
+-  Implement solutions that use Azure Event Grid
+-  Implement solutions that use Azure Event Hub

+### Develop message-based solutions
+-  Implement solutions that use Azure Service Bus
+-  Implement solutions that use Azure Queue Storage queues